sipeed/sipeed_wiki/docs/hardware/en/tang/Tang-Nano-9K/examples/rgb_screen.md

 After constraining, we need to open IO mux to complete Place&Route.

-Tick Project -> Configuration -> Place&Route -> Dual-Purpose Pin which is in the Menu Bar.
+Tick *Project -> Configuration -> Place&Route -> Dual-Purpose Pin* in the Menu Bar.
 ![](./../../../../zh/tang/Tang-Nano/examples/led/assets/enable_io_mux.png)

 Then we can run Place&Route.

 ## Program

-Finishing Place&Route, we can download the generated .fs file to the development board to see color bar.
+Finishing Place&Route, we can download the generated `.fs` file to the development board to see color bar.

 ## End

-Now the tutorial ends, if you have any suggestions, just leave a message.
+If you have any suggestions, just leave a message.

 <p id="back">
     <a href="#" onClick="javascript :history.back(-1);">Back to the previous page</a>